What is the minimum age for TikTok?

 How to create an account

-Click on the ‘person’ icon and you can choose to sign up with an email, phone or existing Google, Facebook, Twitter or Instagram account.
+Click on the ‘person’ icon and you can choose to sign up with an email, phone number, or existing Google, Facebook, Twitter or Instagram account.

-Why do teens love the TikTok?
+Why do teens love TikTok?

 It also features some great special effects that users can apply to their videos to make them more unique.
-You can also cross-post the content on other platforms to share it with more people.
+You can also cross-post the content on other platforms (such as Instagram) to share it with more people.

-What do other parents say about the app?
+What do parents say about the app?

 Seeing inappropriate content